 5. This report will only focus on Recommendations that remain outstanding and to which St. Kitts and Nevis have provided updates for.
-Based on the fourth follow-up report, St. Kitts and Nevis has fully complied with R. 1, 5, 13, and SR. IV, which are Core Recommendations, rated either 'PC' or 'NC'.
-With regard to the Key Recommendations R. 35, SR. 1 and SR. II were fully met5 and of the non Core and Key; R. 8, 14, 16, 21, 27, and 31 were fully met.
+Based on the fifth follow-up report, St. Kitts and Nevis has fully complied with all the Core Recommendations (R. 1, 5, 13, SR. II and SR. IV), rated either 'PC' or 'NC'.
+With regard to the Key Recommendations rated 'PC' or 'NC', there is full compliance with R. 3, 35, SR. 1 and III and of the non Core and Key rated 'PC' or 'NC' R. 8, 9, 11, 14, 15, 16, 21, 27, and 31 are fully met.
 Accordingly, there will be no update in this report with regard to the previously noted Recommendations.
-No additional information has been provided with regard to compliance with R. 23, 25, 29, 30, 32, 40, SR. V, VII and VIII and accordingly all the Examiners' recommendations that have not been previously met with regard to these Recommendations remain outstanding.
+No additional information has been provided with regard to compliance with R.30, 32, and SR.VIII and accordingly all of the Examiners' recommendations that have not been previously met with regard to these Recommendations remain outstanding.